hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/README.txt

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on August 25, 2021.
+   This Internet-Draft will expire on 23 April 2022.

 Copyright Notice